-Sunday, December 22, marked the official first night of Hanukkah, also spelled Chanukah, signifying the commencement of the Jewish Festival of Lights.
+Sunday, Dec.
+18, marks the official first night of Hanukkah, the Jewish Festival of Lights.

-The holiday lasts eight days and will run this year through December 30.
+The holiday will run this year through Dec.
+27.